qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 To run the example code, clone the [qlik-oss/core-file-connectivity-service](https://github.com/qlik-oss/core-file-connectivity-service) Git repository.
-Check out the repo documentation to get familiar with the content and structure.
+Before you continue, look at the documentation to get familiar with the content and structure of the repository.

+!!!Tip
-In your shell, make sure current directory is at the repo root.
-Then, install dependencies:
+    In your shell, make sure current directory is at the repository root.

+First, install the dependencies:

 ```sh
 npm install